Understanding the Caregiving Crisis

 We need to break this cycle!

-A Call to Action for the 2024 Elections
+A Call to Action for the Next Two Years

-The good news is that the sheer number of family caregivers (53 million, remember?) is enough to wield huge influence in the 2024 elections.
-I, for one, am reaching out to all of my elected officials—in Washington, D.C., at my State House, and in my county—to tell them that the caregiver crisis must be urgently addressed in 2024.
+The good news is that the sheer number of family caregivers (53 million, remember?) is enough to wield huge influence on Capitol Hill and in State Houses across the country.
+I, for one, am already reaching out to all of my elected officials to ask them to take meaningful actions to help solve the caregiver crisis.
 I urge other family caregivers to do the same.

-Not sure who your federal, state, and local elected officials are?
-You can get their names and contact info at www.usa.gov/elected-officials.
+If you, too, would like to advocate for family caregivers, you can find the names and contact info of your elected officials at www.usa.gov/elected-officials.
 Email them.
 Call them.
 Share your personal story with them.
 And ask your candidates about the initiatives they’ll propose to support ALL family caregivers.

-For example: Paid family leave in every state (only about a dozen states offer this currently), Medicare payments to family caregivers (currently only Medicaid and VA offer this), family caregiver tax credits (like the child tax credit for parents).
+For example: Paid family leave in every state (only about a dozen states offer this currently), Medicare payments to family caregivers (currently only Medicaid and VA offer this), family caregiver tax credits (like the child tax credit, but for aging relatives).

 Was this story helpful for you?
 Share it with family or friends who can help amplify the voice of family caregivers.